PORTUGAL WITH KIDS: SUMMER IN CASCAIS

 Located in a quiet countryside and surrounded by the most prestigious golf courses in the region, it is a great family-friendly hotel, ideal for a surf experience in the nearby beach of Guincho.

-During August the hotel’s restaurant Five Pines offers a wide variety of themed buffets (we loved the Mexican buffet with live mariachi music!) and in the pool terrace you can enjoy different dishes with life music entertainment.
+During August the hotel’s restaurant Five Pines offers a wide variety of themed buffets (we loved the Mexican buffet with live mariachi music!) and in the pool terrace, you can enjoy different dishes with live music entertainment.

 Activities for families in the summer: